wasua/LdFed/README.md

 code and data for LdFed

-run the files in code filder named resultFor+dataset+attackType for example：python resultForCifarByz.py
+run the files named resultFor+dataset+attackType

+for example：python resultForCifarByz.py